SEE 2022 COMPETITION TAB FOR THIS YEAR'S FORMAT.

 A few examples:

-Question: In the book Running Out of Time by Haddix, from what disease were the people in Jessie’s town dying?
+Question: In the book Running Out of Time by Haddix, from what disease are the people in Jessie’s town dying?

 Correct Answer: Diptheria.

-Question: In the book James and the Giant Peach by Roald Dahl, what object ended up killing James' two aunts?
+Question: In the book James and the Giant Peach by Roald Dahl, what object ends up killing James' two aunts?